CBS profit beats as revenue from affiliates and subscriptions rise

 The contribution of non-advertising income to CBS's total revenue rose from 43 percent in 2009 to just under 50 percent in 2014, according to research firm Trefis.

-Apart from advertising, CBS gets income from charging affiliates for programming, service providers for its cable networks, and subscription fees for online content.
+Apart from advertising, CBS gets income from charging affiliates for programing, service providers for its cable networks, and subscription fees for online content.

 CBS, in addition to its TV broadcast network, owns cable channels Showtime and CBS Sports Network, radio stations and the Simon & Schuster publishing house.
 It also has an online subscription streaming service, CBS All Access.